 Don’t let employers take advantage of this new normal.
 There are a lot of jobs out there, looking for skilled people.
 If you have any skill in engineering or mathematics, the industry really needs you.
 Get a STEM degree or a practical trade certification.
 There are not enough graduates or tradespeople to fill the positions.
 Don’t be afraid to get your hands dirty.
 Programming is great and all, but those willing to build and fix real things in the real world are well rewarded.
 Enough of my graduation speech, get out there and live!

-Posted by admin on September 27, 2017 in General Comments, Social
+Posted by admin on May 3, 2019 in General Comments

 Leave a comment